 Parquet

-Scio supports reading and writing Parquet files as Avro records.
-It also includes parquet-avro-extra macros for generating column projections and row predicates using idiomatic Scala syntax.
+Scio supports reading and writing Parquet files as Avro records or Scala case classes.
 Also see Avro page on reading and writing regular Avro files.

-Read Avro Parquet files
+Read Parquet files as Avro

 import com.spotify.scio._